 The elective course allows students to continue their exploration of comparative world literature on a more advanced level.
 These courses emphasize a particular aspect of the field, such as Transnational and Multilingual Comparisons, Non-Western Literature, Postcolonial Studies, Translation Theory, History and Literature, Literary Theory, Literature and the Other Arts, or Film as Text.
 Consult the electives page for current course offerings.

 Students are expected to work in at least one foreign language at an advanced level.
-Demonstration of this competency is satisfied by the completion of the MLL requirement detailed below.
+Demonstration of this competency is satisfied by the completion of the Modern Languages and Literatures requirement detailed below.
 Study abroad is strongly recommended.

 Advanced Courses in Classics, English and/or Modern Languages and Literature (1 unit)

 Students must complete advanced coursework in two of the following: Classics, English and/or Modern Languages and Literature.

 English (.5 unit)

 Any advanced literature course in the Department of English (normally the 300 level) will count toward the Comparative World Literature concentration.
 Most students must take several lower-level English courses in preparation for this advanced coursework.

 Modern Languages and Literatures (.5 unit)